jdstubler/jdstubler.github.io/_posts/2022-02-17-how-to-kill-procrastination.md

-# How to kill procrastination?
+# How to kill procrastination

 There’s an exam tomorrow and I haven’t started learning.
 It’s only 6 PM, I have the whole evening, that’s fine.
 Let me just watch one episode of game of thrones.